 Big Data Text Analysis

-There are three types of word association analyses that can be applied to texts gathered by Mozdeh: These detect words that associate with:
+There are three types of word association analyses that can be applied to texts gathered by Mozdeh.
+These can detect the following.

 It can be useful to identify the words that are unusually common in posts that match a particular query/filter because they may point to important aspects of the topic discussed.
 This splits the data into two parts: A and the rest.
 It finds words that occur more often in A than in the rest of the texts.
 This is achieved as follows.

 In the example below the query is spring and no filters were selected.
 At the top of the list, ignoring spring, the term roll associates with spring because 23.4% of the texts containing "spring" also contain "roll".
 In contrast, 0.7% of the remaining posts contain "roll".
 The chi-square is a statistical test of this association.